 There's so much that's skewed here it's hard to know where to begin.
-First off, the academy is not separate from society any more than law is separate from politics, but each is a subset with its own prerogatives.
+First off, the academy is not separate from society any more than law is separate from politics: each is a subset with its own prerogatives.
 Those serve a function and should be respected, but they're not Platonic absolutes.

 In re: John Yoo.
 Though I seem to be the only one so far to bring this up, a lawyer outside the academy and in public life is a licensed professional.
 An engineer who builds a bridge that collapses under its own weight will lose his job.
-Historians and professors of comparative literature, even of jurisprudence, don't run that risk.
-Street lawyers do.
+Historians and professors of comparative literature, even of jurisprudence, don't run that risk, street lawyers do.

 It would also be good to remember that academic freedom is not freedom of thought, it's freedom of thought for those who've been accepted into a club.
 To think that this exclusivity is a good idea is not to think it justifies excess self-importance.